prysmaticlabs/documentation/website/docs/wallet/web3signer.md

 <HeaderBadgesWidget />

 [Web3Signer](https://github.com/ConsenSys/web3signer) is an open-source remote signing service developed by Consensys.
 Prysm users can use this tool as an alternative to storing keys locally.
-Web3Signer uses REST APIs.
+Web3Signer uses REST APIs to sign transactions and messages.

+Web3Signer follows the [Remote Signing API](https://github.com/ethereum/remote-signing-api) specification.

 Prysm supports the use of Web3Signer the following flags: